top of page

 Outcome.png

-Early feedback showed cross-age appeal and affirmed the potential of gamified SEL to foster emotional growth in a playful, accessible way.
+Early feedback showed cross-age appeal and affirmed the potential of gamified Social Emotional Learning to foster emotional growth in a playful, accessible way.

 A design process grounded in continuous playtesting